-While it is first and foremost an ad server, Campaign Manager has several added features and benefits that make it a useful tool for end to end media campaign execution, from planning campaigns through to reporting on them.
-Advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) which makes it a great tool if you are running large display campaigns across multiple platforms.
+While it is first and foremost an ad server, Campaign Manager has several added features that make it a useful tool for end to end media campaign execution.
+From planning campaigns through to reporting on them, advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) making it a great tool if you are running large display campaigns across multiple platforms.

 Campaign Manager can be used in conjunction with display platforms like Display & Video 360, which begs the question – why would advertisers use Campaign Manager?

 A typical campaign process using the Google Marketing Platform for display campaigns might look like this:

 2. Upload ads and associated tracking ads to Campaign Manager

 4. The campaign automatically appears in DV360 as a ready-to-use creative

 5. Run campaign through DV3606.

 Campaign Manager delivers ad serving all under one roof.
 While it natively integrates with Google products like Display & Video 360, it can also be used to run display ads on non-Google properties – for example, if you have a direct deal with an external publication to run an ad on their homepage, this can be run in Campaign Manager.